jdlph/TransOMS/README.md

 TransOMS is a suite of **state-of-the-art** open-source applications for **Trans**portation **O**ptimization, **M**odeling, and **S**imulation, which brings the **cutting-edge** researches and the **enterprise-grade** implementations all together into one place.

 One of its major components is a *modern*, *cross-platform*, and *lightning-fast* **dynamic traffic assignment (DTA)** system.
-It features a complete redesign of [DTALite](https://github.com/asu-trans-ai-lab/DTALite) according to the deeply optimized [Path4GMNS](https://github.com/jdlph/Path4GMNS) using Modern C++ and enhancement to its core algorithms.
+It features a complete redesign of [DTALite](https://github.com/asu-trans-ai-lab/DTALite) using Modern C++ and enhancement to its core algorithms according to the deeply optimized [Path4GMNS](https://github.com/jdlph/Path4GMNS).
 Additional features are underway, including origin-destination demand estimation (ODME), fluid-queue-based analytical DTA, and more.

 ## Design